nicolasjonck/restaurant-analytics/README.md

 # Solution
 ## Restaurant sales report
-This Looker dashboard enables restaurants to better understand sales, trends, and predict future sales
+This Looker dashboard enables restaurants to better **understand sales, trends, and predict future sales**

-Some valuable insights:
+Some **valuable insights**:
 - 📈 Sales trend over time
 - 🕙 Sales based on time of day / day of week
 - 🚀 Top-selling drinks and foods